 To stay on track try making a to-do list for everyday or buy a planner.
 Write down all of the things you absolutely must get done for each day in priority order.
 Many people also find it beneficial to keep track of the amount of time it will take to complete each item on the list.
 You can stay ahead in school and be involved on campus.
 It will just take some adjusting at first.

 Why do colleges like to admit students that are active on campus?
 Because colleges want to have a well rounded student body that is active and involved.
 Also, showing such dedication and discipline while in high school makes it likely that you will be able to handle the rigorous demands of college courses alongside a job, activities and adult responsibilities.
+It should be something to always keep in mind as you’re preparing for college.

 4. Take virtual college campus tours